 MS admission is based on an academic record demonstrating adequate preparation and potential for successful graduate study.
 This typically includes a BS from an engineering curriculum accredited by the Accrediting Board for Engineering and Technology (ABET) or the equivalent from a non-U.S. institution.
-Submission of results from the Graduate Record Exam (GRE) is required.
+Submission of results from the Graduate Record Exam (GRE) is optional.
 A grade point average (GPA) of 3.0 is usually required.
 Graduates who do not have a bachelor's degree in either Civil, Architectural or Environmental Engineering may be required to take preparatory undergraduate courses.
 Complete information is given in the Graduate Catalog.

 For general graduate study information see the Graduate Admissions office and the Graduate College.